Hi, I am Mark, the owner of Audio Recycle.

 Not only dusty records fetch handsome prices.
 Only 750 copies were made of this 44 LP which came in a road case.
 The original price tag was $750 but these now sell for over $4000.

 Your record collection can be brought to our record store Dutch Vinyl 7 days a week between 10am to 6pm.
+A valuation of vinyl records can usually be done on the spot.

 Our address is 269 Johnston street in Abbotsford - close to Victoria Park station.
 We'll inspect your records and make you a suitable offer.